panterasbook29/BHIS-Internship/dailyWorkflow.md

 - Finished the [Documentation And Case Notes Lab](/Documentations/documentationAndCaseNotes.md)
 - Added a hands-on lab for this, [Documentation Lab](/Labs/documentationLab.md)
 - Started working on a documentation for Dionaea

+## July 26 - 3 hours 40 minutes
+- Worked on the cyber range, got level 5 fot the ACE-T Certification